LarWong/Casa-de-Java/README.md

 In order to run the game, you must have Processing installed.
 It is recommended that you have Processing 3.
 You may find the download files [here](https://processing.org/download/).
 Open up `shooter.pde` in Processing and run it.

 ## How to Play

+Run the program and click your mouse to begin.

 ## Features